Transferability-Guided Cross-Domain Cross-Task Transfer Learning: Experiments

 The Kendall's $\tau$ coefficient computes the number of concordant pairs minus the number of discordant pairs divided by the number of total pairs.
 A higher rank correlation indicates the more accurate transferability estimation result.

-\textbf{Transfer settings.} We successively take each domain as the source domain and use the rest as target domains.
+\textbf{Transfer settings.} In DomainNet dataset, we successively take each domain as the source domain and use the rest as target domains.
 For each target domain, we generate 100 target tasks by randomly sampling images in different categories.
 Then we transfer the source models (ResNet-18~\cite{he2016deep}) pretrained on all source domain data to each target task to obtain the ground-truth transfer accuracy.
 To investigate the performance of transferability metrics under various transfer configurations, three different transfer settings are considered, i.e., the \textit{standard setting}, the \textit{few-shot setting}, and the \textit{fixed category size} setting.

-\textit{1) standard setting.} We keep all the training samples of the target task for retraining the source model.
-Meanwhile, the number of categories of target tasks ranges from 10 to 100 for DomainNet, and from 10 to 31 for Office31 respectively.
-Thus we totally conduct $5\times 4 \times 100 = 2000$ cross-domain cross-task transfer tests on DomainNet, and $3\times 2 \times 100 = 600$ tests on Office31.
+\begin{itemize} \item \textit{Standard setting.} We keep all the training samples of the target task for retraining the source model.
+Meanwhile, the number of categories of target tasks ranges from 10 to 100.
+Thus we totally conduct $5\times 4 \times 100 = 2000$ cross-domain cross-task transfer tests.

-\textit{2) few-shot setting.} As transfer learning is commonly used in the scenario where only few labeled data are provided, it is worthy to evaluate the robustness of transferability metrics on few-shot cases.
-The only difference with the \textit{standard setting} is that we allow the target tasks only have 10 training samples per category.
+\item \textit{Few-shot setting.} As transfer learning is commonly used in scenario where only a few labeled data are provided, it is worth evaluating the accuracy of transferability metrics on few-shot cases.
+The only difference with the \textit{standard setting} is that we limit the target tasks to have only 10 training samples per category.

-\textit{3) fixed category size setting.} As studied in \cite{OTCE}, the intrinsic complexity of the target task, e.g. category size (number of categories), also affects the transfer accuracy.
-Usually a larger category size makes the target task more difficult to learn from limited data.
-As a result, in previous two settings, the intrinsic complexity of target tasks with different category sizes may overshadow the more subtle variations in the relatedness with the source task.
+\item \textit{Fixed category size setting.} As studied in \cite{OTCE}, the intrinsic complexity of the target task, e.g. category size (number of categories), also affects the transfer accuracy.
+Usually, a larger category size makes the target task more difficult to learn from limited data.
+As a result, in the previous two settings, the intrinsic complexity of target tasks with different category sizes may overshadow the more subtle variations in the relatedness with the source task.
 To investigate whether the transferability metrics are capable of capturing those subtle variations, we propose a more challenging \textit{fixed category size} setting where all target tasks have the same $category\_ size = 50$.
-Other configurations are same as the \textit{standard setting}.
+Other configurations are the same as the \textit{standard setting}.